 Professor James Hoopes

 Corporate Dreams: Big business in American Democracy from the Great Depression to the Great Recession.
-New Brunswick: Rutgers University Press, forthcoming.
+New Brunswick: Rutgers University Press, 2011.

 Hail to the CEO: The Failure of George W. Bush and the Cult of Moral Leadership.
 Westport, CT: Prager, December 2008.